sboursault/cucumber-calc/README.md

 ### Scenario names

-Scenario names help to read the feature file and they are the first thing we'll see when a scenario comes to fail.
+Scenario names help to read the .feature file and they are the first thing we'll see when a scenario comes to fail.

 They must be both concise and expressive.
 The trick is to summarize the context and event (the Given and When parts) and avoid mentionning the outcoume of the scenario.